In a blog that is no longer accessible at Daily Kos, Jonathan Hutson (jhutson) wrote:

 This statement is NOT true itself and is very misleading itself.
 It's tendentious, and misrepresents what happened in Durban.
 I was there.
 As I've explained at length, it was more complicated than either the Jewish groups or now the human rights groups are portraying this.

-AIPAC is *technically* incorrect in that they invoked the term "Zionism is racism" which indeed was not in the final document in Durban and was indeed removed and not only by Mary Robinson's efforts leading up to the Durban conference in August 2001, 8 years ago.
+AIPAC is *technically* incorrect in that they invoked the term "Zionism is racism" which indeed was not literally in the final document in Durban and was indeed removed --and not only by Mary Robinson's efforts -- leading up to the Durban conference in August 2001, 8 years ago.

 But the concept and spirit of what "Zionist=Racism" *means* was brought in the back door, with Mary's consent and without her objection.
 And that was wrong on her part, even though she did other individually good things in and around Durban.
 This happened because she reached the limit of her political flexibility.